GenericMappingTools/gmt/README.md

 The map above illustrates the spreading of the current GMT release around the world based on web traffic.
-Each colored circle in the map above represents a 15x15 arc minute block with one or more users who downloaded GMT.
+Each colored circle in the map above represents a 15x15 arc minute block with one or more users who downloaded GMT since the last release.
 Download geolocation is based on [MaxMind's](http://www.maxmind.com/) freely available GeoLite data.

 ## A reminder